 The creative industries make a substantial contribution to the global economy.
 According to UNESCO, the creative economy will represent 10 percent of global GDP in the years to come.

-Global creative industries formally employed 29.5 million people worldwide in 2013, the latest year for which UNESCO has commissioned research.
+Global creative industries employed more than 50 million people worldwide in the formal economy alone, according to a June 2021 economic outlook report from UNESCO.
 In emerging markets, the artisan economy is a major driver of informal jobs for an estimated 300 million people and is projected to reach a global valuation of $985 billion by 2023.

 Culture and creativity are critical to a sustainable and inclusive future.
 The innovative artists and cultural entrepreneurs featured in this report demonstrate the powerful and positive potential of the creative economy — from the artisan craft sector and the role of culture in placemaking; to the opportunities for digital technologies to broaden and democratize access to great art.